 |CloudZero Core Pipeline||Data transmission from Reactors to large backend datastores, and hooks to make this information available to the Core-Web application.||Proprietary, Serverless Python 3.6||Pull requests are opened against develop branch by developers.
 All commits trigger automated testing and linting of Python 3.6 code.
 Test results and code health are private.||This project contains two main parts: 1) large-scale per-environment infrastructure like VPCs and Redshift clusters, which is manually deployed to production from master, and 2) focused per-developer serverless resources like lambdas and dynamo tables which is automatically deployed.|

 Whew, that was a lot of information in the last few sections.
 It certainly makes the case that serverless applications are a new and complex beast for Continuous Delivery, especially those with requirements to be both private and public and support many languages.
 Distilling this down to a short list of criteria was a challenge we at CloudZero needed to address in order to make an informed and appropriate CI/CD platform choice.
-If you're reading this and are running a serverless project, it's possible you'll run into the same.
+If you're reading this and are running a serverless continuous deployment project, it's possible you'll run into the same.

 Overall, we at CloudZero are really happy with Semaphore - it has tremendous flexibility and our experience has been virtually frictionless when setting up new projects, even projects as diverse as ours.
 There are however a few things we'd like to politely ask for that will help us and other organizations doing serverless projects:

 As a parting thought, CloudZero is always looking for organizations to try the open-source Reactor or partner with us on developing our Serverless Reliabality Management platform - please reach out to us if this interests you.
 Thanks for reading!